 Decreased Particulate Filter (DPF) Plugging

-Biodiesel’s lower soot generation fills the DPF much slower, and therefore requires less frequent regeneration than ultra-low sulfur diesel (ULSD).
-Biodiesel’s soot particles oxidize more aggressively resulting in more passive regen activity and less fuel burned for active regeneration events
+Biodiesel’s lower soot generation fills the DPF much slower, and can therefore lead to less frequent regeneration than ultra-low sulfur diesel (ULSD).
+Additionally, biodiesel’s soot particles oxidize more aggressively resulting in more passive regen activity and less fuel burned for active regeneration events

 Biodiesel dramatically reduces friction between the engine’s moving parts, eliminating the need for additives